This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 We'll announce it on today's or tomorrow's program as soon as we start.

-There's more evidence out there to back up a long-standing theory that smokers are less likely to develop Parkinson's disease than people who do not use tobacco products, according to research reports that were released uh yesterday.
+There's more evidence out there to back up a long-standing theory that smokers are less likely to develop Parkinson's disease than people who do not use tobacco products, according to research reports that were released yesterday.

 Long-term and current smokers are at the lowest risk for Parkinson's disease.

-Uh always love passing along news like this because they you know the You know what the news on smoking is kill you, it's stupid, it's dumb.
+Always love passing along news like this because they don't know what the news on smoking is.

-Well, smokers, I'm I'm telling you, deserve a medal of honor, the Congressional Medal of Honor, because smokers are single-handedly funding child health care programs in this country.
+Well, smokers, I'm telling you, deserve a medal of honor, the Congressional Medal of Honor, because smokers are single-handedly funding child health care programs in this country.

 All right.

-This headline, women drawn to men with muscles, muscular young men are likely to have more sex partners than their less chiseled peers.
+Muscular young men are likely to have more sex partners than their less chiseled peers, according to UCLA researchers.

-According to UCLA researchers, all these people at UCLA, they're working hard.
+All these people at UCLA, they're working hard.

 They're working on studying smoking and nicotine and now muscled guys.